Treacle Pudding: Steamed Golden Syrup Sponge Recipe

 Variations on Golden Syrup

 Plop in a couple of tablespoons of any of the following instead of Golden Syrup:

-- Canned fruit such as pineapple or peaches.
+- Canned Fruit.
+You can't go wrong with pineapple or peaches.

-- Chocolate – 4 level tablespoons of cocoa powder blended with a little water and mixed in to the butter and sugar before adding the beaten eggs make a delicious chocolate pudding.
+- Chocolate.
+Four level tablespoons of cocoa powder blended with a little water and mixed into the butter and sugar before adding the beaten eggs make a delicious chocolate pudding.
 Serve with chocolate sauce and cream.
 Yum!

-- Keep the syrup but zing up the sponge with the zest of an orange or lemon added when creaming the butter and sugar.
+- Zest.
+Keep the syrup, but zing up the sponge with the zest of an orange or lemon added when creaming the butter and sugar.